Kontinuous Kontext: Continuous Strength Control for Instruction-based Image Editing: Appendix

 \subsection{Failure case - Extrapolation beyond the training strength $s>1$}

-One of the failure case of our method is in extrapolating edits beyond strength value $s=1$.
+One of the failure cases of our method is in extrapolating edits beyond the strength value $s=1$.
 Our method either does not perform the edits for $s>1$ or reduces the extent of the edit as shown in Fig.~\ref{fig:extrapolation-samples}.